My Perfect Wife

 smile because it happened.

-The words on these pages have been written by Glenn, in consultation with Debra and with encouragement from Jeff and Claude.
+The words on these pages have been written by Glenn, in harmony with Debra and with encouragement from Jeff and Claude.

 If you have any comments or questions you'd like to ask, please email me: firstname.lastname@example.org.
 Thanks so much for stopping by.

-Founded in 2003, the Erral Lea Plymate Memorial Endowment at the AOPA Foundation is now at a level of $755,875.
-Planning is now now underway for building the Endowment to an even higher level, with a goal of at least $1,000,000.
-Earnings from the Endowment are dedicated primarily to air safety education and flight training scholarships.
-A larger Endowment will enable expanding the flight training portion.
+Founded in 2003, the Erral Lea Plymate Memorial Endowment at the AOPA Foundation is now at a level of $776,033.
+Planning will soon be underway for building the Endowment to an even higher level, with a goal of $1,000,000.
+Earnings from the Endowment are dedicated to air safety education and flight training scholarships.
+A more robust Endowment will enable expanding the flight training portion.

 In 2011, to honor Erral, AOPA established a flight training scholarship in her name -- the Erral Lea Plymate Memorial Flight Training Scholarship -- to help student pilots pursue their dreams of flying.
 A $5,000 scholarship was awarded to a deserving applicant at AOPA Summit in September 2011.
 AOPA promised "This will be awarded annually for an indefinite period."
-In March 2012 another $5,000 scholarship was awarded at Sun 'n Fun to Glen Wenzel from North Carolina who has now earned his private pilot license.
+In March 2012 a $5,000 scholarship was awarded at Sun 'n Fun to Glen Wenzel from North Carolina who has now earned his Private Pilot License.
 Another scholarship was given at AOPA Summit in September 2013.
-This went to Tyler Stidham, a high school student from Ohio, who is now in training for his Private Pilot License.
+This went to Tyler Stidham, a high school student from Ohio, who has completed his training and now has a Private Pilot License.
+A fourth scholarship will be awarded in October 2014 at the AOPA Homecoming in Frederick, Maryland

 Click on http://flighttraining.aopa.org/ftscholarship for flight training scholarship details.
 Six years ago when 2008's economic catastrophe raised havoc, a bill that allowed tax-free gifts to be made from IRAs presented a unique opportunity.
 Operation Phoenix was conceived; matching funds were pledged for donations and the Erral Lea Plymate Memorial Endowment -- as if rising from the ashes of financial disaster, soared to an undreamed of level.
 The key was an innovative gift-matching program.
 You can see how it began by clicking on Triple Play.